alem-platform/foundation/a-library-for-others/README.md

 ### Guidelines from Author

 Starting a new project can be challenging, it's not easy to get the design of a library or interface perfect on the first attempt.
 Don't worry about getting everything right from the start; instead, take it step by step and improve the design as you go.
-Here are some short list to help you get started:
+Here is some short list to help you get started:

 - Understand the problem you're solving, it is important because it gives you a clear picture of the context.
 - Look up information on the CSV format to understand how it works.
 Knowing the format can help you handle the data correctly.